-We started the year almost in crisis mode with the threat of business rates hikes sending waves of anxiety through our industry.
+This time last year our industry was in crisis mode with the threat of business rates hikes sending waves of anxiety through our tourism businesses.
 The STA mounted an intensive campaign, gathering evidence over a five-week period which culminated in us presenting a well-articulated case to the Scottish Government along with our counterparts, the British Hospitality Association (BHA) and the Scottish Licensed Trade Association (SLTA).

 2017 also saw the launch of what was undoubtedly one of the most important independent research projects undertaken within the tourism industry in Scotland.
 The STA’s four-month research project explored the variety of factors affecting the future growth of tourism businesses.

 ‘Tourism businesses – confident or concerned?
 Report on the factors affecting tourism businesses in Scotland’ provides an analysis and evaluation of the current level of confidence within Scotland’s tourism sector around future profitability and investment.
 It also highlights the factors that are expected to have the greatest impact on the sustainability and growth of tourism businesses over the next three years.

 We announced the findings at our Autumn Conference and created what may have been our biggest media story to date.
 The STA and a number of industry leaders presented and discussed the research findings with Scottish Government Cabinet Secretaries Fiona Hyslop and Derek Mackay and we’ve established that there is a clear appetite from Scottish Government to work more closely with tourism businesses to gain more clarity around the factors which have the potential to affect growth.